 PBS Fort Wayne receives grants from the Corporation for Public Broadcasting and the Indiana Department of Education, contributions from donors, program and production revenue and rental income which are available to help meet its cash needs for general expenditures.

-Additionally, PBS Fort Wayne has two lines of credit of \$500,000 and \$200,000, respectively, available to meet short-term needs.
+Additionally, PBS Fort Wayne has a line of credit of \$\$200,000, available to meet short-term needs.
 See Note 7 for information about this arrangement.

 4. Fair Value Measurements